v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 All rights reserved.
 No part of the contents of this book may be reproduced or transmitted in any form or by any means without the written permission of the publisher.

-This book is provided “as-is” and expresses the author’s views and opinions.
+This book is provided "as-is" and expresses the author's views and opinions.
 The views, opinions and information expressed in this book, including URL and other Internet website references, may change without notice.

 Some examples depicted herein are provided for illustration only and are fictitious.
 No real association or connection is intended or should be inferred.

-Microsoft and the trademarks listed at http://www.microsoft.com on the “Trademarks” webpage are trademarks of the Microsoft group of companies.
+Microsoft and the trademarks listed at http://www.microsoft.com on the "Trademarks" webpage are trademarks of the Microsoft group of companies.

 Mac and macOS are trademarks of Apple Inc.